-- 1 A window frame is rotting and is in such a condition that the sealing will not permanently adhere to the surface even after standard preparation of the surface. - 2 A door frame is warped and the sealing product an installer is using will not restrict air flow from the gaps the warping has caused between the door and the frame. - Note 1 An example is part of the Act, is not exhaustive and may extend, but does not limit, the meaning of the provision in which it appears (see Legislation Act, s 126 and s 132). - Note 2 The statutory warranty is the warranty provided for in the Australian Consumer Law. - (9) The authorised installer must ensure that the installation- - (a) allows the premises to receive natural air changes of at least 0.5 per hour; or - (b) complies with Volume F4.5 or Volume 2 Part 3.8.5 of the building code as relevant to the class of the building; and - (c) for rooms with gas appliances AS 5601 Section 6.4 Air supply to gas appliances; and - (d) is unlikely to cause excessive condensation in the building. - Note 1 If the eligible activity is undertaken in association with other eligible activities or other work in the premises the installer must make sure that the combination of the work does not result in air changes and ventilation that does not comply with the minimum standards. - Note 2 Inadequate ventilation can cause health problems for occupants.
+- 1 A window frame is rotting and is in such a condition that the sealing will not permanently adhere to the surface even after standard preparation of the surface. - A door frame is warped and the sealing product an installer is using will not restrict air flow from the gaps the warping has caused between the door and the frame. - Note 1 An example is part of the Act, is not exhaustive and may extend, but does not limit, the meaning of the provision in which it appears (see Legislation Act, s 126 and s 132). - Note 2 The statutory warranty is the warranty provided for in the Australian Consumer Law. - (9) The authorised installer must ensure that the installation- - (a) for rooms with gas appliances, complies with AS/NZS 5601 Section 6.4 Air supply to gas appliances; and - (b) is unlikely to cause excessive condensation in the building. - Note 1 If the eligible activity is undertaken in association with other eligible activities or other work in the premises the installer must make sure that the combination of the work does not result in air changes and ventilation that does not comply with the minimum standards. - Note 2 Inadequate ventilation can cause health problems for occupants.
 An installer must not reduce the ventilation below the standards set for occupant health and amenity. - Note 3 Structural and other problems can occur due to regular condensation that forms in a well sealed and insulated building if inadequate ventilation is not available to allow the moist air to escape.
 This is more likely to occur in houses that are new or extensively renovated.
-Further information on condensation can be found in the Condensation in Buildings: Information Handbook 2011 published by the Australian Building Codes Board and located at www.abcb.gov.au
+Further information on condensation can be found in the Condensation in Buildings: Information Handbook 2011 published by the Australian Building Codes Board and located at www.abcb.gov.au - (10) The authorised installer must verify that the installation is unlikely to cause excessive condensation in the building and communicate to consumers the needs for adequate ventilation to avoid condensation in buildings.

-- (10) If the installer is not sure that the installation maintains required air changes and ventilation the installer must consult- - (a) for a room containing a gas appliance, an individual with an advanced gasfitter licence; or - (b) for any rooms not containing a gas appliance, an individual with a building surveyor licence in an appropriate occupation class. - (11) Installation of a sealing product must not interfere with the normal operation of the window or door to which it is fixed. - (12) The authorised installer must test all products after installation to verify the product- - (a) it is correctly installed; and - (b) is operating correctly; and - (c) does not interfere with the normal operation of the door or window to which it is fixed.
+- (11) If the installer is not sure that the installation maintains required air changes and ventilation the installer must consult- - (a) for a room containing a gas appliance, an individual with an advanced gasfitter licence; or - (b) for any rooms not containing a gas appliance, an individual with a building surveyor licence in an appropriate occupation class. - (12) Installation of a sealing product must not interfere with the normal operation of the window or door to which it is fixed. - (13) The authorised installer must test all products after installation to verify the product- - (a) it is correctly installed; and - (b) is operating correctly; and - (c) does not interfere with the normal operation of the door or window to which it is fixed.

-- (1) The abatement factor must be calculated in accordance with Schedule 1, Part 1.1 section 5 of the eligible activities determination. - Note Each door or window to which sealing has been installed can be counted once only.
+(1) The abatement factor must be calculated in accordance with Schedule 1, Part 1.1 section 5 of the eligible activities determination.

+Note Each door or window to which sealing has been installed can be counted once only.